openfaas/openfaas.github.io/_posts/2022-05-27-pro-components-with-faasd.md

 In this post Han shows how the OpenFaaS Pro components can be used with faasd.

 ## What is faasd?
-Faasd is the lightweight option to run OpenFaas.
+faasd is the lightweight option to run OpenFaaS.
 It does not require Kubernetes but uses containerd and runc instead.
 Beacause of this you can run faasd almost anywhere.

-Faasd comes with all the core components from the OpenFaaS stack.
+faasd comes with all the core components from the OpenFaaS stack.
 It has a REST management api and ui dashboard.
 It comes with a queue system built around NATS for asynchronous invocations and has built in Prometheus monitoring.

 While this is already a strong set of features, if you are using faasd in production you might want to extend its feature set with some of the OpenFaaS Pro components.
 These features include:
 - An extended UI dashboard